• Skip to primary navigation

 • 4 cups cooked rice (ideally Jasmine)

-• approx. 3 tablespoons neutral oil (grapeseed or vegetable)
+• approx. 3 tablespoons neutral oil (avocado, vegetable)

 • 2 tablespoons finely chopped cilantro, washed and dried